 At COVE, NSBI offers these services to COVE members as they grow, assisting with the companies’ trade development.
 NSBI also showcases COVE as the right place for global ocean companies to open business and foster.

-The COVE property and facility are owned and managed by Waterfront Development who handle tenant leases on site.
-Waterfront Development also coordinates the marine infrastructure and access to the wharves on the COVE site.
-Waterfront is an active group on site, ensuring the safety and security for COVE members.
+The COVE property and facility are owned and managed by Develop Nova Scotia who handle tenant leases on site.
+Develop Nova Scotia also coordinates the marine infrastructure and access to the wharves on the COVE site.
+Their team is active on site, ensuring the safety and security for COVE members.

 Based in Halifax, Innovacorp is Nova Scotia's early stage venture capital organization.
 It finds, funds and fosters innovative Nova Scotia start-ups that strive to change the world.
 The goal is to help those start-ups commercialize their technologies and succeed in the global marketplace.